 A little of the history behind the July 20th plot

-According to my research, people in the German Army plotting about overthrowing Hitler and the Nazi Party since 1938.
+According to my research, people in the German Army were plotting about overthrowing Hitler and the Nazi Party since 1938.
 Most of these plots and plans didn’t go anywhere due to the indecision of some generals and the lack of action against Hitler before the invasion of Poland.

 In 1942, a new group started plotting an opposition to Hitler, led by Colonel Henning von Tresckow.
 During that year, Tresckow and Major General Hans Oster rebuilt a resistance network that included General Friedrich Olbricht, the head of the General Army Office headquarters at the Bendlerblock here in Berlin.
 He was a key recruit since he had control over an independent communications system to reserve army units throughout Germany.
 If there was a way to overthrown Hitler, the reserve army could be it.